Google says it’s designing Duplex with “disclosure built-in”

 "We understand and value the discussion around Google Duplex -- as we've said from the beginning, transparency in the technology is important," a Google spokeswoman said.
 "We are designing this feature with disclosure built-in, and we'll make sure the system is appropriately identified.
 What we showed at I/O was an early technology demo, and we look forward to incorporating feedback as we develop this into a product."

-Yossi Matias, Google's vice president of engineering, told CNET last week it was figuring out the best ways to handle disclosures.
+Yossi Matias, Google's vice president of engineering, told CNET last week that Google was figuring out the best ways to handle disclosures.

 "We need to be thoughtful about how we have this interaction while we're experimenting with it," Matias said.
 "We believe it's right to do this with transparency."